Washington Evening Journal

 Glick’s third score of the game made it 35-7 early in the fourth quarter a few plays after Pekin picked up a key third-and-9 with a unique play call.
 Landon Crow lined up under center, but the snap went to Henry Adam in the shotgun.
 Adam faked a handoff to quarterback Riley Smith, who motioned from the right, then spun back and raced forward for 17 yards.

 Takeaways were critical for Pekin to keep a firm grip on the game.
 Up 28-0 with 1:58 to play in the second quarter and the ball on the Pekin 49, the Panthers went for the jugular.
-But instead, Glick mishandled a handoff to Henry Adam and the Cardinals fell on the football in Pekin territory.
+But instead, Glick mishandled a handoff to Adam and the Cardinals fell on the football in Pekin territory.

 Earlham’s opportunity to cut into the lead before halftime was increased after a pass interference call on the first play of the drive.
 Another of Pekin’s opponents could potentially swing the momentum of a game the Panthers initially dominated.